LaDeMonika/42_Git_GitHub_Workshop/README.md

     - After the repo is created, click on green button "Code" on repository page and copy the line under Local -> SSH
     - Clone your repository in terminal
     - Put all folders & files you want into local repo, then git add, commit & push
+        - If you are copying from another local repository, be careful not to copy the .git folder
     - You are done!!

 There is also a way to link the remote repository you created now with your local repos that are already linked to your 42 remote repos.